Bayan-Baz/XCrime-LLM/notebooks/README.md

 # Notebooks

-This directory contains the Jupyter notebooks used to reproduce the XCrime-LLM preprocessing, feature engineering, training, and evaluation workflow.
+This directory contains the Jupyter notebooks used to reproduce the New York City preprocessing and feature-engineering pipeline for XCrime-LLM.